HanSolo/discocli/README.md

 zulu,8.0.322+6,macos,aarch64,fx
 ```
 The distribution that is currently defined in JAVA_HOME is marked with an '*'.
-If you would like to check the default path for your operating system you can simply use
+If you would like to check the default path for your operating system,
+you can simply use
 ```shell
 discocli -fd ""